bkudria/speakeasy/docs/instructions/02_documents_and_rules.md

 1. docs/instructions/*.md: Instructions for working with this repository.
 2. docs/specification.md: Project specification, describing functionality without implementation details.
 3. docs/conventions.md: Conventions, configurations, and notable aspects of the project.
-4. docs/tasks.md: Task list in a specific markdown format.
+4. docs/tasks.org: Task list in org-mode format.

 ## 2. Task Management Rules:
 1. Complete only one task or sub-task at a time.